rrmrrm/javaSwingGLGame/README.md

 I circumvented this problem the following way:

-I created the lwjgl-3.2.3  that contains the linux x64 shared libraries for lwjgl version 3.2.3(downloaded from "https://www.lwjgl.org/browse/release/3.2.3/linux/x64").
+I downloaded the shared libraries of ljwgl version 3.2.3 from "https://www.lwjgl.org/browse/release/3.2.3/linux/x64" into the lwjgl-3.2.3/ path.
 Now to run the project we have to tell java to use these libraries.
-This also means that the project only runs on linux x64 now.
+This also means that the project only runs on linux x64 now(and the lwjgl cannot be changed from 3.2.3 since the libs i downloaded are specific for that version).

 ## To build: